fsprojects/Paket/completion/README.bash.md

 Just repeat the download from above.

-Alternatively we provide the `paket-completion-update` function that will download the current `paket-completion.bash` to the same file as above, even if you changed its location after the initial download.
+Alternatively the completion script comes bundled with the `paket-completion-update` function that will download the current `paket-completion.bash` to the same file as above, even if you changed its location after the initial download.

+**Please note:** The `paket-completion-update` function requires the completion script to be `source`d and `curl` to be installed.

 `paket-completion-update` supports an optional first parameter that allows you to override the default download root URL which is